 What does opting out mean?

 Opting out refers to the possibility of opting out of the jurisdiction of the Unified Patent Court (UPC).
 It will not be possible to opt a Unitary Patent out of the competence of the UPC.
 However, for a transitional period of at least seven years it will be possible to opt out a ‘classical’ European patent.
-The patentee can opt back into the UPC system as long as no national court proceedings have been launched.
+The patentee can later withdraw their opt out as long as no national court proceedings have been launched.

 When no formal opt out exists, a classical European patent can be litigated during the transitional period in either the national courts or the UPC.
 Should national court proceedings occur first, potentially, the patent cannot be litigated in the UPC and the patent has been opted out of the system without the formal process.
 This may cause problems such as transparency issues or initiating actions against a subsidiary which could then be withdrawn.